 Creation of the ISC

-On October 19, 1995, six months after the Oklahoma City bombing of the Alfred P. Murrah Federal Building, President Clinton issued Executive Order 12977, creating the ISC to address continuing government-wide security for federal facilities.
+On October 19, 1995, six months after the Oklahoma City bombing of the Alfred P. Murrah Federal Building, President Clinton issued Executive Order (EO) 12977, creating the ISC to address continuing government-wide security for federal facilities.
 On November 27, 2023, President Biden signed EO 14111, which supersedes EO 12977, to reinforce the importance of federal facility security in the face of both persistent and emerging threats.

 - The ISC collaboratively establishes policies, monitors compliance, and enhances the security and protection of federal facilities.